Skip navigation

 3. Be proactive.
 Before your commute, whether you will be traveling by bus, train, or taxi, check ahead of time about their pet policies—you may find that one type of transportation is a better fit than others for your pet.

-Don’t forget to check your work’s policy about bringing pets before you bring in your own.
-Many offices will request your pal to meet specific requirements and will additionally need a copy of their vaccination and veterinarian records ahead of time.
+If you are bringing your pet to join you at the office for the day, don’t forget to check your work’s policy about pets before you bring in your own.
+Many places will ask that your pal meets specific requirements and may even request a copy of their vaccination and veterinarian records ahead of time.

-It can also be helpful to look at the animal hospital or emergency pet clinics near your job’s location—specifically, if it is far away from the veterinarian you usually visit.
+It can also be helpful to look at the animal hospitals and veterinary clinics near your workplace—specifically, if it is far away from the veterinarian you usually visit.
 Last but certainly not least, try to have recent photos of your pet available either at your desk, in your wallet or purse, or, more likely, on your phone.

 RELATED ARTICLES